iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 low, as Copilot tries to emulate the coding style of the input description.

 **Vince:**
-Meaning that the chances of generating copyrighted code is **not** zero.
+Meaning that the chances of generating copyrighted code are **not** zero.
 If you open an empty project without description, without context or any instructions, and just let Copilot generate code without any input, then there is a slightly higher chance that it will generate code that is copyrighted.
 But the chances are still very low.
-And _if_ it does happen,_then_ you're on legal untested grounds.
+And _if_ it does happen, _then_ you're on legal untested grounds.
 There hasn't been a case in the year that Copilot has been released _yet_.

 **GPT-3 Cont.:**
 The last concern we'll address is that Copilot could be used to access private codebases.
 However, OpenAI does not have access to your code.
 All the code that is used to train Copilot is open source and available on GitHub.

 **Vince:**
-It does use snippets of your private codebase as input for the transformer to generate code.
-What openAI does with the input after the function call is unknown to me.
-I assume that it doesn't collect any input, or at least follow GDPR guidelines.
-If you are skeptical, there are open source projects that is like Copilot that you can host on your own server.
+Copilot uses snippets of your private codebase as input for the transformer to generate code.
+OpenAI's use of the input after the function call is unknown to me.
+I assume that it doesn't collect any input, or at least follows GDPR guidelines.
+If you are skeptical, there are open source projects like Copilot that you can host on your own server.

-## Copilot best use cases
+## Copilot use cases

 **GPT-3:**
 Copilot is best used for tasks that require a lot of boilerplate code.
 For example, if you're starting